adityasaky/in-toto-attestation/spec/predicates/vsa.md

     value.
 This step ensures that the consumer is using the VSA for the producer's intended purpose.

-6. Verify that the value for `verificationResult` is `PASSED`.
-This step ensures the artifact is suitable for the consumer's purposes.

-7. Verify that `verifiedLevels` contains the expected value.
+6. Verify that `verifiedLevels` contains the expected value.
 This step ensures that the artifact is suitable for the consumer's purposes.

 Verification MAY additionally contain the following step: